 Plenario achieves the workflow optimizations discussed in 1 and illustrated in Figure 1 by organizing all records using common spatial and temporal indices in the Master Table (Figure 5).
 This method has several important implications.

 First, it automatically organizes data in an intuitive and coherent way that is easily manipulated by the user.
-In addition to the API endpoints, Plenario includes a portal interface through which users can draw polygons or paths on a map and select start and end dates to search for relevant datasets.
+In addition to the API endpoints, Plenario includes a portal interface (Figure 3) through which users can draw polygons or paths on a map and select start and end dates to search for relevant datasets.

 Second, it organizes this data without relying upon user knowledge of the existence of the data or its sources.
 Any point or polygon, and any time period, could be associated with data from multiple datasets, from multiple government agencies or organizations, and this data is retrieved without the need to specify the data source.
-That is, a query for data points from midtown Manhattan during June 2013 would return data from the City of New York, New York State, the federal government, and numerous local or national organizations and surveys, including sources of which the user was unaware.
+That is, a query for data points from Midtown Manhattan during June 2013 would return data from the City of New York, New York State, the federal government, and numerous local or national organizations and surveys, including sources of which the user was unaware.

 The third implication is that data for any arbitrary geography can be readily organized as a time series containing counts (or other variables) of observations in each contained dataset.
 Plenario enables one-click download of such time series matrices, instant snapshots of a geography over time, with any temporal resolution from hours to decades.
 In this way, it removes the tedious work of data compilation and aggregation along identical temporal and spatial units and allows users to instantly begin simple analyses.